MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 Any XDK + UWP Cross-Play game comes with some important restrictions:

-1.  **XDK titles must be ingested in XDP**.
-Both from a service configuration and mainline publishing experience, Partner Center is not equipped to support XDK based titles.
+1.  **XDK titles must be ingested in Partner Center**.
+Both for service configuration and mainline publishing, Partner Center supports XDK-based titles.

-2.  **A single service configuration created in XDP can be used both by the XDK and UWP version of a game**.
-We’ve added new features to XDP to allow a game to share a single service configuration between its XDK and UWP versions.
-The UWP version will still need to be published in Partner Center for packages / catalog, but all service configuration publishing can be done in XDP.
+2.  **A single service configuration created in Partner Center can be used both by the XDK and UWP version of a game**.
+Features in Partner Center allow a game to share a single service configuration between its XDK and UWP versions.
+The UWP version is published in Partner Center for packages / catalog, and all service configuration publishing is done in Partner Center.

-3.  **Service configuration cannot be split between XDP and Partner Center**.
-XDP and Partner Center are not aware of one another – publishing in one over-writes any existing publishes from the other.
-This has the potential to irreparably break service configuration and create terrible user experiences (vanishing achievements, lost game saves, etc.), and as a result we require 100% of service configuration to be done in XDP for XDK+UWP cross-play games.

 ## Create your UWP product in Partner Center